thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 ```

 Some scripts cannot be directly controlled.
-This is notably the case for the restart builtin action and the background scripts.
+This is notably the case for the background scripts restarting the device.
 For those any timeout has to be set on the waiting state.

 ```toml